Evolution of Cosmic Voids: Structure, Galaxies, and Dynamics: ANALYSIS AND results

 Figure~\ref{fig:profile} reveals that the stacked density profiles at all redshifts and for all void sizes approximate an inverted top-hat shape.
 While void interiors remain strongly underdense ($\delta \lesssim -0.9$) in every simulated sample, the profiles evolve systematically with time: by $z = 0.0$ the cores become deeper and the surrounding ridges more pronounced, in agreement with earlier studies (e.g., \citealt{hamaus2014, cautun2014, schuster2025}).
 The central underdensity deepens with time—from $\delta \sim -0.91$ at $z = 2.09$ to $\delta \sim -0.98$ at $z = 0.0$ for Small voids, from $\sim -0.90$ to $\sim -0.94$ for Large voids, and from $\sim -0.92$ to $\sim -0.95$ for the All-voids sample.
 Small-void profiles rise steeply beyond $r/R_{\rm eff} \gtrsim 0.5$ and eventually reach positive overdensities, reflecting their embedding within overdense surroundings.
 In contrast, Large-void profiles increase more gradually and approach the mean background density beyond the ridge.

-This behavior is consistent with the void-in-void and void-in-cloud paradigms introduced by \citet{Sheth2004}.
+This behavior is consistent with the void--in--void and void-in-cloud paradigms introduced by \citet{Sheth2004}.
 Small “void-in-cloud’’ systems form within relatively high-density regions and are typically bounded by overdense ridges, reflecting their origin in the collapse of larger surrounding structures.
-Large “void-in-void’’ systems arise from the expansion and merging of underdense regions and therefore reside in environments that connect smoothly to the global background density.
+Large “void--in--void’’ systems arise from the expansion and merging of underdense regions and therefore reside in environments that connect smoothly to the global background density.
 A direct quantitative comparison with previous measurements of void density profiles is not straightforward, as existing studies differ substantially in their void-finding algorithms, underlying cosmological simulations, adopted redshift ranges, and the selection criteria applied to void galaxies (e.g., \citealt{Habouzit2020, Schuster2023, Curtis2025Density}).
 Consequently, the numerical values reported here should be interpreted within the context of our specific methodology rather than compared one-to-one with results in the literature.

 The SDSS profile at $z\!\sim\!0$ exhibits the same qualitative structure but is systematically shifted upward relative to the simulated profiles across all void categories.
 At fixed scaled radius, the observed density contrast is less negative than in the simulations, indicating that real void environments are, on average, less empty.
 This offset is consistent with expectations arising from differences in background densities, survey selection functions, and the discrete sampling of galaxies in magnitude-limited surveys.